 The Colossus of Rhodes is one of the famous Seven Wonders of the Ancient World.
 It was built between the years 292 and 280 BC, to commemorate the successful outcome of the war against the troops of Demetrios Poliorcetes (The Besieger), one of the epigones (epigoni) of Alexander the Great.
 It was built by Charis the Lyndian, a student of Lyssipos a renown sculptor of the Hellenistic times that amongst others built the bronze statue of Zeus (22m high) of Taras (Taranto).

 The remains stayed lying on the ground for over 800 years.
-It seems that they were quite impressive as many travelled just to see them.
-According the chronicles of Theophanes the Confessor, the remains were sold by the Arabs that captured Rhodes in 654 but a more plausible explanation is that the bronze remains were melted before the Arabs arrived to the island and used as to fabricate coins.
+It seems that they were quite impressive as many traveled just to see them.
+According to the chronicles of Theophanies the Confessor, the remains were sold by the Arabs that captured Rhodes in 654 but a more plausible explanation is that the bronze remains were melted before the Arabs arrived to the island and used as to fabricate coins.

 One of the main debates that still today reigns among the archeologists is the position where the Colossus stood.
 There are many different opinions but there is no hard evidence to favor any of them.
 Most believe that the various gravures coming from the medieval times representing Colossus standing in the front of the old port of Rhodes have a little to do with the real Colossus.

 In fact, it is documented that when Colossus collapsed it also destroyed several houses.
 But as long as no remains are been discovered the mystery will continue.